HumanCellAtlas/metadata-schema-publisher/README.md

 - ~~Add Slack notifications to a HCA slack channel~~ ~~- For triggered~~
   ~~- For results~~
+- ~~Check index.html works when shifts to schema.humacellatlas.org~~
 - Consider adding CloudFront (with 5 min cache)
+- Encrypt API key and Slack URL
+- Add and check secret from webhook
+- ~~Add user that performed the push to notification~~
+- See if we need to specifiy the mime type
+- Consider how to return 200 to webhook quickly to stop it showing failed